Sinrock/Projectrack/README.md

 Download or clone this repo

-CD(change directory) into the ProjecTrack directory
+cd (change directory) into the ProjecTrack directory

 And then execute the following command:
 ```bash